bridge-club/bridge-bot/README.md

 set the BRIDGE_BOT_DROPBOX_ACCESS_TOKEN environment variable in your Heroku app.

-** temporarily ** set an EMAIL environment variable, or edit lines 27 and 33 of bot.js to take a different variable/email address.
+an EMAIL environment variable is used to add some hard-coded email addresses to the BCC field in the Gmailer buildMessage() function.

 set the [Heroku scheduler](https://elements.heroku.com/addons/scheduler) to run ``` npm start ``` every hour - or as often as suits you.